scosman/airplay-music-watcher/README.md

 ## JSON Config File Example

-This json file would say "stereo starting" when the Airplay device named "Stereo" starts playing, and say "stereo stopping" when it stops.
+This example json file would say "stereo starting" when the Airplay device named "Stereo" starts playing, and say "stereo stopping" when it stops.

+Fields:

+ - Device name: the name of the Airplay device, as you have setup in the Apple Home app.
+Case sensitive.
+ - Action: either "start_playing" or "end_playing"
+ - Command: a command line app that will be run when the event triggets (examples: "echo", "curl")
+ - Command args: the string of args that will be passed to that command

 ```
 {